Why Would You Use Microservices (Advantages and Disadvantages)?13 min read

 There are multiple factors that weigh in.

 It can highly depend on the language that it is built-in.
-For example – writing a piece of code in Java would take a lot more lines while writing the same code in Python.
+For example – writing a piece of code in Java would take more lines while writing the same code in Python.

 Language plays a huge rule in deciding how many lines of code it will take to implement logic.